-Access rights: The internal PDL participants can access smart contracts within the same PDL with access rights allocated by the governance and owner of the contract and as per guidelines stated in clause 6.3.5.
+Access rights: The internal PDL participants can access smart contracts within the same PDL with access rights allocated by the governance and owner of the contract and as per guidelines stated in clause 6.3.6.

-PDL Internal Smart Contracts
+HPN Smart Contracts

 When a smart contract is dependent on the data from another smart contracts’ output, the important challenge is the completion of pre-requisite contract.